UPPMAX/HPC-python/docs/isolated.rst

 .. tip::

-   **Code along!**
+   **Type along!**

 Using the virtual environment created earlier and the ``spacy`` we installed under example 1) above.

-.. admonition:: UPPMAX:Load modules for Python, activate the environment
+.. admonition:: UPPMAX: Load modules for Python, activate the environment
    :class: dropdown

    .. code-block:: console